Brari Nambal

 Brari Nambal, commonly known as Bab Demb or Baba Demb, is a small freshwater lake located in Srinagar, Jammu and Kashmir, India.
 It is connected to the Dal Lake via a channel and is therefore sometimes referred to as a lagoon of the Dal Lake.
-Until the 1970s, it had a primary outflow in the form of the Mar Canal, but after the landfilling of this canal, the lake began to lose its glory.
-It is currently in highly deteriorated condition while efforts to revive it are on.
+Until the 1970s, it had a primary outflow in the form of the Mar Canal, but after this was landfilled, it began to deteriorate badly.
+It is currently in an extremely poor condition, but conservationists are attempting to revive it..